mysarapa/K_fit/README.md

 				The first line in each files containing the type of dihedral: order of the atoms forming that angle. e.g. 'P.6-OS.10-CT.11-HC.14.dih' file in first line should have: 'P OS CT HC'.
-				Ordering of values in all *.dih files is the same, so rows are related across all files. coff            amount of coefficient to calculte.
+				Ordering of values in all *.dih files is the same, so rows are related across all files. coff            amount of Fourier coefficients to calculte.
 Default is 4, another possible one is 3

 coffType        return the Ryckaert-Belleman coefficients instead of Fourier ones.